top of page

 Smart sodium swaps:

+Flavor doesn't come from salt — it comes from seasoning.
 Don’t skip the herbs.
 Don’t skip the zest.
 Let food taste alive.

 STEP 4: Mind Your Minerals (Potassium, Magnesium, Calcium)